timothycrosley/blog/content/project_2_portray.md

 I encourage you to look through the projects self-produced [documentation website](https://timothycrosley.github.io/portray/).
 I believe that website is the best overview I can give of `portray` as a documentation solution.

-# Thinks I Experimented with When Making portray
+# Things I Experimented with When Making portray

 Continuing from my last project, I wanted to explore a few new tools when making portray itself: